-During the three-month period ended January 31, 2021, the Company had an unrealized loss on contingent consideration payable of \$18,216 compared to unrealized loss of \$423,000 for the comparable period in 2020.
+During the three-month period ended April 30, 2021, the Company had an unrealized loss on contingent consideration payable of \$493,000, a decrease of \$1,009,000 compared to unrealized gain of \$516,000 for the comparable period in 2020.
+The loss was a result of discount effect.
+The contingent consideration relates to the acquisition of Purefarma in the first half of 2019 and the previous acquisition of Voyage and Purefarma.
+For the six months ended April 30, 2021, the unrealized loss on contingent consideration payable was \$511,216, a decrease of \$604,216 compared to an unrealized gain of \$93,000.
 The loss was a result of a change in the contingent liability due to the passage of time and current actual results relative to original expectations.
-The contingent consideration relates to the acquisition of Purefarma in the first half of 2019 and the previous acquisition of Voyage.